-PROGRAMME OUTCOME Programme Objective Immediate Strategies (1-2 Yrs) Short Term Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) Risk Management Improve functionality, performance and professionalism Risk conscious and responsive environment Improve risk management processes by ensuring that all identified risks are mitigated.
+PROGRAMME OUTCOME Programme Objective Immediate Strategies (1-2 Yrs.)
+Short-term Strategies (3-5 Yrs.)
+Medium Term Strategies (5-10 Yrs.)
+Long Term Strategies (10 Yrs.+) Risk Management Improve functionality, performance, and professionalism Risk conscious and responsive environment Improve risk management processes by ensuring that all identified risks are mitigated.
 Conducting risk assessments, updating risk registers, monitoring of implementation of risk register.
 Establish functional risk management unit.
 Conduct risk assessments, updating risk registers, monitoring of implementation of risk register.
 Improve on the functionality of the risk committee by offering the members training on the roles and responsibilities of the RMC.
 Risk assessments conducted quarterly.
 Integration of risk management system with IDP, budget and PMS Improve on the functionality of the risk committee by offering the members an advanced training on effective RMC.
+Safety and Security Safe and secured communities.
+Protect the environment and improve community well-being.
+Protection of Municipal assets and its employees.
+Coordination of safety and security programmes.
+Continuously coordinate safety and security in communities.
+Implement Municipal security system.
+Coordination of safety and security programmes.
+Coordination of safety and security programmes.

-In terms of Regulation 21 of 2014, Local Government: Regulations on appointment and conditions of employment of senior managers1, focus should also be on applying the eight Batho Pele Principles2.
+In terms of Regulation 21 of 2014, Local Government: Regulations on appointment and conditions of employment of senior managers, focus should also be on applying the eight Batho Pele Principles.